venusbb/SPA2018IoT/tasks/task5.md

 ### Supporting information

-* The complete tutorial and technical documentation about Buttons can be found [here](http://microbit-micropython.readthedocs.io/en/latest/button.html).
+* The complete tutorial and technical documentation about Radio can be found [here](http://microbit-micropython.readthedocs.io/en/latest/radio.html).